 DomainKeys Identified Mail (DKIM)

-What is DKIM and how does it work?
+What is DKIM and how to set it up?

 Jon Maybury avatar